 Six weeks after my right knee was replaced I was ecstatic!
 For years I knew each ride could be my last.
 My new knee gave me the ability to do things I hadn’t done in years.
 Instead of moving away from riding, I was moving back.
 I considered new options, plans, and possibilities with excitement and gratitude.
+To my surprise, fixing my knee didn’t solve every problem.

-Fixing Old Problems Can Create New Ones
+Fixing Old Problems Often Creates New Ones

 I suspect most former athletes with new joints from long-term deterioration probably discover the same thing I did.
 Fixing the biggest problem didn’t eliminate every problem.
 In fact, it created some new ones.
 Years of compensating for rotten knee(s) built a solid history of bad habits.
 After seeing the reality of my circumstances on video I scheduled a session with a dressage trainer to help me retrain my brain.
 It wasn’t giving me accurate feedback of what my body was doing.